Simply Scratch Made

 • Preheat your oven to 450°F. Scrub the potatoes in water to clean them.
 Dry them, pierce all over with a fork (about 5-6 times) then cover them entirely with a little olive oil and kosher salt.

-Place them on a baking sheet and into to the oven for about an hour, or until they are fully cooked.
+• Place them on a baking sheet and into to the oven for about an hour, or until they are fully cooked.
+You can check if they are done by gently squeezing the potato, it should give a little and not be hard.

 • While the potatoes are baking, you can start cooking the bacon.
 You want fully cooked and crispy pieces of bacon.
 Either cook them in the oven with the potatoes for 20 minutes or fry them in a pan on the stove for about 10 minutes.

-When they are done, set them on a paper towel to drain off the grease.
+• When they are done, set them on a paper towel to drain off the grease.
 Cut into small pieces and set aside.

 • Once the potatoes are fully cooked, take them out of the oven.
 Allow the potatoes to cool for 10 minutes.
-Slice the potatoes length wise and scoop out the inside of the potato and place it into a bowl.
+Slice the potatoes lengthwise and scoop out the inside of the potato and place it into a bowl.
 Place the potato skin back onto the baking sheet.

 • Mash the potatoes and add in the milk mixture.
 Now fold in the bacon, green onions and shredded cheese.
 Salt and pepper to taste.